joe01w/cloud_learning/deploying_ec2.md

 #### Step 5: On Network Settings, use the existing security group called `tech258_joew_basic_sg`
 This is a profile we created earlier.
 It has settings to allow HTTP traffic, and allow SSH traffic.
+Security groups are a set of firewall rules that control inbound and outbound network traffic for one or more instances (virtual machines).
+They control traffic to IP addresses and ports.
+Each IP address is bound to a machine, and each machine has many, many ports.
+An analogy would be an IP address represents a house, and the port represents a room in the house.

 ![img_2.png](img_2.png)